Rehabilitation & Therapeutic Professions at Temple University

 - Doctorate Degree in Rehabilitation

-Take a look at the following statistics related to the make-up of the rehabilitation majors at Daemen College.
+Take a look at the following statistics related to the make-up of the rehabilitation majors at Temple University.

-The following table and chart show the race/ethnicity for students who recently graduated from Daemen College with a master's in rehabilitation.
+The following table and chart show the race/ethnicity for students who recently graduated from Temple University with a bachelor's in rehabilitation.

 |Race/Ethnicity||Number of Students|